OpenDroneMap/FIELDimageR/README.md

 ---------------------------------------------
 #### 15. Building shapefile with polygons (field blocks, pest damage, soil differences, etc)

 > If your field area does not have a pattern to draw plots using the function **fieldShape** you can draw different polygons using the function **polygonShape**.
 To make the fieldshape file the number of polygons must be informed.
 For instance, for each polygon, you should select at least four points at the polygon boundaries area.
-This function is recommended to make shapefile to extract data from specific field blocks, pest damage area, soil differences, etc. Function to use: **polygonShape**.
+This function is recommended to make shapefile to extract data from specific field blocks, pest damage area, soil differences, etc. If *extent=TRUE* the whole image area will be the shapefile (used to analyze multiple images for example to evaluate seeds, ears, leaves, diseases, etc.).
+Function to use: **polygonShape**.
 The following example uses an image available to download here: [EX_polygonShape.tif](https://drive.google.com/open?id=1b42EAi3A3X54z00JWjFvsmUAm3yQClPk).

 ```r
 # Uploading file (EX_polygonShape.tif)